marcass/furnace_control/README.md

 After having 2 controal boards malfunction I have decided to roll my own with some improved modulation of fan speed and pellet feeding.
 Reporting or interface issues will be addressed also

+Goals satisfied with this project are (not limited to):
+* Reducing the need for cleaning of pellet boiler through better end of heat cycle managemtn of burner box (basically fanning the pellet wad until it burns out)
+* Increasing efficiency of pellet usage by varying energy output of pellet boilder in accordance with demand (pid controlling fan, pellet feed time and pause feed time around setpoint).
+This has the added benefit of avoiding short-cycling and resultant ash buildup

+#Components of system
+1. Pellet boiler
+2. Sensor network for house (managed by https://github.com/home-climate-control/dz ) - this will pull a pin low on arduino in boiler
+3. Arduino controlled PCB in boiler
+4. Communicatons server (communicates to arduino via usb-serial port and the rest of the world via MQTT)

+This repository deals with the arduino sketch, the PCB and the communication interface on the server

-## To perform headless-server update of arduino sketch
+# To perform headless-server update of arduino sketch
 1. Stop python listener script on serial port "sudo systemctl stop arduino-attach.service"
 2. Upload script to arduino: "make upload" (in root of git repo for furnace_control)
 3. Start python listener script on serial port: "sudo systemctl start arduino-attach.service"

-## Inputs
+## Inputs from boiler
 * Water temperature
 * Auger shaft temperature
 * Light sensor in flame box

-## Outputs
+## Outputs to boiler and assocaited hardware
 * Auger motor to move pellets into flame box
 * Fan to stoke fire
 * 280W eleement to start fire
 * Circ pump to pump heated water to radiators

 ## Safety
 Hardware fail-safes are ideal as software may have problems that result in uncontrolled fire!
-Currently the boiler uses a device that breaks the neutral feed to the fan and element so it presumably does not provide continuance when it is over a certain termperature
+Currently the boiler uses a device that breaks the neutral feed to the fan and element so it does not provide continuance when it is over a certain termperature (90 degrees C)
  * Error state pulls all relays to low
  * Idle state pulls fan and element to low